Commentary – Cool Star Videos (spotted stars)

 Starspots, like Sunspots, basically trace the strength of the magnetic flux over the surfaces of stars.
 Doppler imaging of these features on stars gives us information about spot shapes, distributions, and variability along with the differential rotation of the star itself.
 In this way we can make comparisons with the Sun’s activity to assist us in understanding the behavior of the most important star, the Sun.

 T Tauri stars are a class of very young stars still in the process of gravitational contraction before arriving on the main-sequence.
 They are generally 100,000 to a 10 million years in age since contraction began, they are generally 0.5 to 3 times the Sun’s mass and are losing mass through a stellar wind from their surface.
 They usually appear in the dark clouds from which they formed but some appear as a “naked T Tauri”, that lacks a surrounding dense cloud of gas and dust.
 Some of these naked T Tauri stars have magnetic activity indicated by starspots on their surfaces.
-One such T Tauri is V410 Tau that we have discussed briefly below and show as a video image.
+One such T Tauri is V410 Tau that I have discussed briefly below and that I show as a video image.